hienchamhoc/bitrix24_oauth2_client/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the client.

+Finally, use server url from ngrok to install app.